 - Ensuring financial wellbeing is about supporting employees so they can meet their own financial obligations.
 We want to help them be financially prepared for an unexpected event, to be able to save for future goals including retirement and have the financial freedom to make choices that allow them to enjoy life.
 As risk managers, we understand the need for financial surety, so it's vital we offer opportunities for our employees to achieve their own financial goals and security. - We are committed to offering our employees the benefits and services to achieve physical wellbeing.
-But not just by offering the legal minimum we want to do all we can to support a healthy and balanced life without physical limitation, stress, and fatigue. - We think it's critical to support all employees' psychological wellbeing, defined as one's level of psychological happiness and health.
+But not just by offering the legal minimum we want to do all we can to support a healthy and balanced life without physical limitation, stress, and fatigue.

+Inclusion & Diversity (I&D) & Wellbeing (continued)

+Wellbeing (continued)

+- We think it's critical to support all employees' psychological wellbeing, defined as one's level of psychological happiness and health.
 This encompasses benefits and support that encourages life satisfaction, and feelings of accomplishment.
 We want to do all we can to offer tools and services that allow employees a better perspective on life, by improving their self-esteem, self-efficacy, relationships with others and overall satisfaction.
-At

-Canopius we understand that championing good mental health is as important as supporting good physical health.

-Often, benefits and services that support an employee's social wellbeing are overlooked.
-But we understand that our business has a part to play in allowing employees to share, develop, and sustain meaningful relationships with others - central to our commitment of creating a distinctive and positive culture in Canopius is to support and recognise our employees' personal lives outside of Canopius.
-We believe our cultural aspirations are reflected in the extensive programme of wellbeing benefits that are on offer to our employees.
-A recent external audit of our I&D and Wellbeing programmes found us to have a 'market-leading' set of benefits in comparison to our market peers.
+At Canopius we understand that championing good mental health is as important as supporting good physical health. - Often, benefits and services that support an employee's social wellbeing are overlooked.
+But we understand that our business has a part to play in allowing employees to share, develop, and sustain meaningful relationships with others central to our commitment of creating a distinctive and positive culture in Canopius is to support and recognise our employees' personal lives outside of Canopius.